-- (c).
-The Chairman/Chief Executive Officer or official/personnel of the partnership/corporation responsible for the submission of fraudulent reports shall be subject to the following sanctions: - 1^{st} violation a fine of Rs50,000; 2^{nd} violation will be a fine of Rs100,000 and 3^{rd} violation will be Rs200,000.
+(c ).
+The Chairman/Chief Executive Officer or official/personnel of the partnership/corporation responsible for the submission of fraudulent reports shall be subject to the following sanctions:

+$1^{st}$ violation will be a fine of Rs.50,000; $2^{nd}$ violation will be a fine of Rs.100,000 and $3^{rd}$ violation will be Rs.200,000.

-For non-submission of the required reports within twelve [12] months after the taxable year, cancellation of the certificate of registration granted under the Bill.
+For non-submission of the required reports within twelve [12] months after the taxable year, cancellation of the certificate of registration granted under the Bill will be effected.

-- (d).
-For failure of any duly-registered export enterprise to comply, without justifiable reason, with the Investment Board of Nepal order to increase its export to at least fifty percent [50%] of total sales: - 1st Violation Rs100,000 for partnership/corporation, and Rs 50,000 for sole proprietorship; - 2nd Violation Rs150,000 for partnership/corporation, and Rs70,000 for sole proprietorship; - 3rd violation fine in an amount not exceeding 1⁄2 of 1% of total paid-in capital but not more than Three Million Rupees; - 4th Violation Cancellation of registration granted under the Bill.
+(d).
+For failure of any duly-registered export enterprise to comply, without justifiable reason, with the Investment Board of Nepal's order to increase its export to at least fifty percent [50%] of total sales:

+1st Violation - Rs100,000 for partnership/corporation, and Rs50,000 for sole proprietorship;

+2nd Violation - Rs150,000 for partnership/corporation, and Rs70,000 for sole proprietorship;

+$3^{rd}$ violation - fine in an amount not exceeding 1⁄2 of 1% of the total paid-in capital but not more than Three Million Rupees;

+4th Violation - Cancellation of registration granted under the Bill.

-The President and/or official of the partnership/corporation responsible in the failure to comply with the Investment Board of Nepal order shall be subject to the following sanctions:
+The President and/or official of the partnership/corporation responsible in the failure to comply with the Investment Board of Nepal's order shall be subject to the following sanctions:

-- 1^{st} violation fine of Rs50,000; 2^{nd} violation fine of Rs100,000; 3^{rd} violation Rs200,000. - Section 2.
+$1^{st}$ violation - fine of Rs50,000; $2^{nd}$ violation - fine of Rs100,000; $3^{rd}$ violation Rs.200,000.

+- Section 2.
 Compliance with environmental standards.
 Any industrial enterprise, regardless of nationality of ownership which fails to comply with existing rules and regulations to protect and conserve the environment and meet applicable environmental standards shall be subject to the sanctions as may be provided for in the rules and regulations of the Ministry of Forests and Environment. - Section 3.
 Hearing of violations of the Bill.
-The Investment Board of Nepal shall adopt their respective rules and regulations for the purpose of conducting hearings and investigations involving violations of the provisions of the Bill and these Implementing Rules and Regulations. - Section 4.
+The Investment Board of Nepal shall adopt their respective rules and regulations for the purpose of conducting hearings and investigations involving violations of the provisions of the Bill and these Implement Rules and Regulations. - Section 4.
 Other grounds for cancellation The following are other grounds for the cancellation of the certificate of registration granted under the Bill: - (a).
 Failure of non-Nepali national intending to engage in the same line of business as an existing joint venture, in which he/she or his/her majority shareholder is a substantial partner, to disclose such fact and the names and addresses of the partners in the existing joint venture in his application for registration with the Investment Board of Nepal or - (b).
-Commission of any other fraudulent act. - Section 5.
-Other violations.
-Any other violations of the Bill and these Rules and Regulations shall be penalized in accordance with Section 14 of the Bill.
+Commission of any other fraudulent act.

+Section - 5.
+Other violations. - Any other violations of the Bill and these Rules and Regulations shall be penalized in accordance with Section 14 of the Bill.